OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/migration/oh-migrator-0002.md

 # Solution

-Following are the steps to recover from the failure, actual solution will be provided by OpsHub Integration Manager support team.
+Following are the steps to recover from the failure, actual solution will be provided by <code class="expression">space.vars.SITENAME</code> support team.

-**Send error details to OpsHub Integration Manager Support**
+**Send error details to <code class="expression">space.vars.SITENAME</code> Support**

 These error details will be needed by support team to investigate the failure and provide solution.

-1. Copy the data from OpsHub Integration Manager installation folder to another location.
+1. Copy the data from <code class="expression">space.vars.SITENAME</code> installation folder to another location.
-2. Share Migration.log file with OpsHub Integration Manager support.
+2. Share Migration.log file with <code class="expression">space.vars.SITENAME</code> support.
 This file will be located at `<installation_path>/logs` folder.

 **Restore the application to earlier state**

-Since the migration has failed, OpsHub Integration Manager may not be in proper state to function.
+Since the migration has failed, <code class="expression">space.vars.SITENAME</code> may not be in proper state to function.
 If you want to restore
 the previous state of the application till the solution is provided, follow the steps mentioned in section [How to Restore](../../../../manage/upgrade/taking-application-backup.md#how-to-restore).